 To help me create and maintain this dream I took the online courses offered through the University of Guelph, Ontario.
 Equine Guelph is the department that offers these course.
 After 5 years of online study, I graduated in May 2010 with my Diploma in Equine Studies, with Distinction.
 To get more information on how you too can get your diploma, or just be more knowledgeable in equine care, go to www.equineguelph.ca/

 I started my horse purchasing in 1998 with Boomer when he was nine.
 I rode him everywhere.
-Now he is retired from being ridden, but Boomer has always been and still is the "king of the herd".
-Boomer is an AQHA Appendix Q-Horse.
+Boomer has always been the "king of the herd" and he passed Nov 3, 2022.
+Now he is riding the rainbow bridge with Mekeezun and Avita.
+Boomer was an AQHA Appendix Q-Horse.

 In 2000 I purchased Mekeezun.
 She was a feisty APHA mare of 4 when I bought her, and she was in foal to Shadow.
 She was fun to ride, with reining and ranch training she could turn on a dime and move with the best of them.
 A cowboy friend had many joyful rides on her back.
 She passed away in July 2007.
 To read her story go to In Memory Of.
 It was on Mekeezun's death that I started making dream catchers.
 If you wish to see samples or want one for yourself, go to Dream Catchers.

 In 2003 I purchased Cloud.
 He was 3 when I bought him, green broke and willing.
 Now he is my main riding horse.
 He loves to be ridden, enjoys visiting other horses, and in general is one of a kind.
 He is an APHA sorrel gelding.